And for those of you just tuning in, you've missed the first hour, and in the first hour, I put many issues of controversy to rest.

 Well, thank you.

-Um your question posed was about how does the government creep into our lives.
+Your question posed was about how does the government creep into our lives.

 Yeah.

-I think that the majority of it happens because there's either a um momentous tragedy or there's an ongoing need that people see they say we need to do something about that.
+I think that the majority of it happens because there's either a momentous tragedy or there's an ongoing need that people see.

-And they use that as a promise to get elected, and once they're elected, then they begin trying to address that need.
+And once they're elected, then they begin trying to address that need.

 Quite frequently, yes.

-That is that is uh uh the Great Depression.
+That is the Great Depression.

-And then it was exacerbated by Roosevelt's new deal.
+And then it was exacerbated by Roosevelt's New Deal.

 It made it worse.

-Yeah, caused by the government, yes.
+Caused by the government, yes.

 And so most of the major problems that we have are the crisis caused by government.

-They uh you know, go after the Japanese and make them surrender.
+Go after the Japanese and make them surrender.

-But thanks thanks a lot for calling in.
+Thanks a lot for calling in.

 Let's go to Jane in Joplin, Missouri.